Little Symphony No. 4 (Milhaud)

-Little (Chamber) Symphony No.4: (Dixtuor pour instruments à cordes), Op.74, by Darius Milhaud is a work for 10 string instruments composed in Vienna in 1921.
-It is not to be confused with Symphony No.4.
+Little (Chamber) Symphony No. 4: (Dixtuor pour instruments à cordes), Op.74, by Darius Milhaud is a work for 10 string instruments composed in Vienna in 1921.
+It is scored for four violins, two violas, two cellos, and two double basses.
 The music is polytonal and progresses through a variety of contrasting moods.
-The first two movements employ ostinatos to repeat basic musical ideas.
-The first movement is marked “Animé”.
-It is a lively dance in triple meter and stylistically refers back to the baroque period.
-The second movement is marked “Assez lent” and features multiple double bass solos.
-The final movement incorporates imitative polyphony in a fugal section.
+It is not to be confused with Milhaud's Symphony No. 4.

-Milhaud’s fourth little symphony is approximately 6 minutes in duration and contains the following movements:
+Milhaud’s Fourth Little Symphony is approximately 6 minutes in duration and contains the following movements: